-- 1. To give Cabinet the opportunity to consider on the Welsh Government's Draft Plan. - 2.
-To gain approval in principle for the draft consultation response. - 3.
-To enable Scrutiny Committee (Learning and Culture) to consider this report. - 4.
-To enable a response to be submitted to Welsh Government by the deadline of 15th July 2021.
+- 1. To give Cabinet the opportunity to consider the Council's draft consultation response to the Welsh Government's Draft Plan. - 2.
+To gain approval for the Council's consultation response. - 3.
+The reporting of the use of the Urgent Decision Procedure is a requirement of the Council's Constitution. - 4.
+To enable any views of the Scrutiny Committee (Learning and Culture) and the Council's Equalities Champion to inform and be submitted to Welsh Government reflecting the scheduling of this Scrutiny Committee's meeting.